San Diego Wave FC earns second straight win; defeats N.C. Courage 3-1

 SAN DIEGO — San Diego Wave FC is on a hot streak after winning its second straight match at Snapdragon Stadium.

-The team’s second wave of victory came Saturday night after the national women’s team defeated North Carolina Courage 3-1.
+The team’s second wave of victory came Saturday night after the national women’s soccer league team defeated North Carolina Courage 3-1.

 The start to the first half presented an even battle, but that all changed at the 39th minute of the game.